Radio 2 (Belgium)

-Radio 2 is a Belgian radio channel operated by the Flemish public broadcaster Vlaamse Radio- en Televisieomroep (VRT).
+Radio2 is a Belgian radio channel operated by the Flemish public broadcaster Vlaamse Radio- en Televisieomroep (VRT).

-Radio 2 describes itself as "the largest family in Flanders".
+Radio2 describes itself as "the largest family in Flanders".
 It offers a broad choice of music with the focus on Dutch speaking and Flemish productions.
 By offering this kind of music, information and entertainment Radio 2 attracts a wide audience.
 The Radio 2 programmes focus on the daily life topics of its listeners as well as important social issues.

 The regional programmes put special attention on local news.
 The channel’s news and information programmes concentrate on regional and national politics, culture, economy and sport.

+On DAB+ and VRT's online platform VRT MAX, Radio2 offers 2 additional streams: Radio2 benenbene (with a focus on local artists) and Radio2 unwind.